-Culinary CUL801A - Culinary Skills A
+Culinary CUL801A - Culinary Skills A (Offered for the 2024-2025 school year)

 CUL801A is a career and technical education course designed to explore careers in the culinary service industry.
 The student will develop an awareness of the essential knowledge, skills, positive attitude, and dedication needed to become a food service professional.
 Topics covered include salads and sandwiches, complex batter and doughs, pastas and grains, eggs and dairy, cultural influences, and preparation and execution of meal services.
 CUL801A devotes a large portion of the learning to hands-on kitchen experiences.
 Students may be interested in CUL801A as a preparation for a career in food service, mastery of basic skills for related occupations, or as a foundation for post-secondary studies in this subject area.
 Prerequisite: FDS421A